How to Use a Snatch Block with a Winch for Off-road Recovery

 A snatch block bolsters the pulling force of the winch by providing mechanical advantage, a function of passing the winch cable around the snatch block’s pulley and back to the vehicle.
 In the case below (Technique #1), the snatch block is used to roughly double the pulling force exerted by the winch in a self-recovery situation where a tree is used as an anchor.
 It’s not quite double the force, because of friction added by the snatch block itself.

 The winch cable extends from the winch on the vehicle through the snatch block and back to a secure recovery point on the vehicle.
-While the snatch block reduces the pulling force required by the winch, note that the anchor (the tree in this case) is still bearing the entire load of the vehicle.
+While the snatch block reduces the pulling force required by the winch in this configuration, note that the anchor (the tree in this case) is still bearing the entire load of the vehicle.
 This is one of the most common recovery techniques with a winch and snatch block.
-You could anchor directly to the tree-saver with a shackle instead of a snatch block, but using the snatch block has the advantage of reducing the strain on your winch.
+You could anchor directly to the tree-saver with a recovery shackle instead of a snatch block, but using the snatch block has the advantage of reducing the strain on your winch.

 Another common technique involves two vehicles, depicted below, where one vehicle is stuck and the other uses its winch to rescue it.
 The snatch block is connected to the stuck vehicle with a shackle at a sturdy recovery point.
 The winch cable runs from the recovery vehicle through the shackle on the stuck vehicle, then connects back to the recovery vehicle with a shackle at a recovery point.